flutter/website/getting-started.md

   is ⇧⌘F5.

-Keyboard mappings can be changed in IntelliJ's settings: Select *Keymap*, then enter _flutter_ into the search box in the upper right corner:
+Keyboard mappings can be changed in IntelliJ's settings: Select *Keymap*, then enter _flutter_ into the search box in the upper right corner.
+Right click the binding you want to change and _Add Keyboard Shortcut_.

 ![IntelliJ Settings Keymap](/images/intellij/keymap-settings-flutter-plugin.png)